PROPHET: An Inferable Future Forecasting Benchmark with Causal Intervened Likelihood Estimation: Benchmark

 \subsection{Statistics and Properties of \ep}

-We do basic statistics of \ep.
-Assisted by \ace, we also explore key properties of future forecasting task and the benchmark.
-We currently harvest 99 data in \texttt{L1} and 53 data in \texttt{L2}.
-The statistics of news articles we crawled are shown in Table~\ref{tab:stats}.
-During the construction process, we only discard obviously irrelevant news.
-Therefore, we did not significantly alter the data distribution of the valid news.
-News we remain can reflect the real distribution of situations about certain queried events.
+We perform basic statistics of \ep, and, assisted by \ace, we further explore the key properties of the future forecasting task.
+Currently, we harvest 612 data points in \texttt{L1} and 43 data points in \texttt{L2}.
+The statistics of the crawled news articles are shown in Table~\ref{tab:stats}.
+During the construction process, we only discard obviously irrelevant news, meaning that we did not significantly alter the data distribution of valid news.
+Thus, the retained articles can reflect the real distribution of situations surrounding queried events.

-We retain 100 top relevant news for each question.
-The average news tokens are 853.95 leading to context problem if a method longs for simply adding all news in the prompt.
-We calculate the time span between the oldest and the newest news.
-The average time span is 16.54 months which is large enough for the method to retrieve similar events in the history for answering.

-We conduct in-depth analysis and draw findings of \ep~assisted by \ace:1) As the resolved date approaches, both high and low \ace~ news articles increase.
-It poses a challenge for models to resist forecasting bias.
-2) Two main volume distributions of news articles were identified: one with few articles early on and a sudden surge near the end, and another with a uniform distribution over time.
-We leave details in the Appendix~\ref{app: analysis}.
+For each question, we retain 100 top relevant news articles, resulting in an average of 559.51 articles per question.
+The average token count per article is 1249.88, which poses a challenge for methods that attempt to simply concatenate all news into a single prompt.
+The average \ace~score is $-0.013$, indicating that slightly more negative-supportive news exists compared to positive ones.

+Beyond these summary statistics, we conduct more in-depth analyses, visualized in Figure~\ref{fig:density} and reveal several key insights:

+\begin{itemize}[left=0.2cm] \item \textbf{Article count distribution.} Figure~\ref{fig:density}(a) shows that most questions have between 400 and 800 associated articles, with a long tail of dense coverage for certain high-profile events.
+This indicates an uneven information supply across questions.

+\item \textbf{CIL value distribution.} As shown in Figure~\ref{fig:density}(b), the distribution of \ace~ values is sharply peaked around zero, indicating that most of the events are non-supportive.
+It's hard for methods to mine useful information for precise forecasting.

+\item \textbf{Temporal density of positive/negative articles.} Figure~\ref{fig:density}(c) illustrates article density over the course of event progress (date ranging from the earliest to the latest news) for positive (\ace~$\geq 0$) and negative (\ace~$< 0$) articles.
+We observe peaks at early stages, implying heightened reporting activity both in the initial phase and just before resolution.